10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 Polymer waterproofing is a process of applying a polymer-based solution or membrane to a surface to prevent water penetration.
 3 types of Polymer waterproofing membranes are liquid-applied membranes, sheet-based membranes, and cementitious waterproofing.

-Polyurethane (PU) is the most popular polymer waterproofing.
+Polyurethane (PU) waterproofing is the most popular polymer waterproofing.
 Polyurethane is a liquid type of waterproofing, and it is mostly used for swimming pools, rooftops, and balcony waterproofing.

 These waterproofing membranes are breathable, flexible, and UV-resistant.
-Hence, these membranes can be used on uneven surfaces with minor movement fluctuations such as temperature changes.
+Hence, these membranes can be used on uneven surfaces with minor movement fluctuations, such as temperature changes.

 Polymer waterproofing membranes are easy to install and maintain.
 These waterproofing membranes can be damaged by sharp objects, heavy impact, or improper installation.
 Chemical exposure or extreme temperatures can also cause damage.